Hosting and bandwidth provided by WebCentrix.net.

 What are the differences between the displays used in the Intel-based "Aluminum" and "White" iMac models?
 What is the viewable angle and the brightness of each?

-Display size, brightness, contrast ratio, and viewable angle is provided on each individual iMac specs page but to make comparison easier, this information also is provided below in a handy chart:
+Display size, brightness, contrast ratio, and viewable angle is provided on each individual iMac specs page but to make comparison easier, this information on the stock models also is provided below in a chart:

 Intel iMacs |